PSTN and ISDN Switch-Off Guide 2027

 TalkTalk Business is fully committed to supporting our customers through this journey.
 Due to our extensive network investments, we’re able to offer more options than other providers, helping your business stay connected and embrace the new digital future with our range of alternative solutions.

-On this page you'll find key dates to take note of, simple explanations about the Switch Off and what it means for your business, as well as some frequently asked questions to prepare you for the changes ahead.
+On this page you'll find key dates to take note of, simple explanations about the switch-off and what it means for your business, as well as some frequently asked questions to prepare you for the changes ahead.

 BT Openreach are raising prices#

-As the PSTN and ISDN Switch Off in January 2027 approaches, BT Openreach is increasing its wholesale WLR prices to communications providers to encourage customers to transition to alternative services.
+As the PSTN and ISDN switch-off in January 2027 approaches, BT Openreach is increasing its wholesale WLR prices to communications providers to encourage customers to transition to alternative services.

 BT Openreach are incrementally raising prices of WLR PSTN and ISDN lines to all communications providers this year in three steps.
 As such, by October 2026, line rental prices will double.